renspringlea/ryba.ren/books.md

 > Did not finish.
 Struggled to get into this one.
 I picked this due to the narrator being Kirby Heybourne.

 ## Queer fiction
+- A Day of Fallen Night (Samantha Shannon)
+> Verdict: A. Beautiful, slow, gentle, compelling.
+Outstanding writing.
+Certainly lives up to the quality of the first book.
+It's actually very readable as a standalone.
+I feel like the pregnancy was represented very well (the ageism was sold a bit too hard which was a shame).
+This quote from when the character in the cold North feels the volcano erupt: "Pleasure and pain and fear, a deep recognition."
+I love the cheeky trans rep.
 - Those Who Wait (Haley Cass)
 > Verdict: B. Did not finish.
 It's fun, but nothing really grabs me or draws me in.
 The two main characters' professions (politics and academia) are given in less detail than I'd have liked, and many of the details that are given seem unrealistic.
 - Aristotle and Dante Discover the Secrets of the Universe (Benjamin Alire Sáenz)